DC801/BM-Badge/SD_Card/MAGE/README.md

 In scripts, you need not manipulate `PrimaryId` to alter the appearance of a character entity, though there are certainly scripts that are capable of doing this.
 Instead, you can use scripts with the argument `entity_type`, which is the name (string) of the character entity as defined within [`entity_types.json`](#entity_typesjson).
 (In the entity's tileset, this is what the property "Type" is set to.)

 What's special about character entities is that they can have a number of animations [assigned](#entity-manager) to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a permanently assigned portrait image. **NPCs will therefore likely be this type.**

+In the MGE, character entities will default to their idle animation regardless of whatever specific tile is being used within Tiled.
+(I.e. if you use a "walking animation" tile for the entity on the Tiled map, the entity will appear to be walking in Tiled, but not within the MGE.)

+Character entities will face the north by default, but if the tile placed has been [assigned to a NSEW direction and a purpose](#entity-manager), the entity will instead face the direction associated with that tile.

 ## Entity Properties